UCLA Bruins football: DeShaun Foster era (2024–2025)

 DeShaun Foster was hired as the head football coach at UCLA on February 12, 2024.
 Although Kelly's untimely departure after the close of the transfer portal period left Foster in a difficult position for the upcoming year, Foster exceeded offseason expectations by retaining the majority of the roster and improving the state of UCLA's NIL Collective.
 Foster faced a slow start to the 2024 season, which included away losses to LSU in Death Valley and #4 Penn State in Happy Valley as well as home losses to #1 Oregon and #8 Indiana at the Rose Bowl.
 Despite being underdogs in each of their final games, the Bruins finished their season strong winning four of their last five games, including wins over Iowa, Fresno State, Rutgers, and Nebraska.

 On September 14, 2025, after an 0–3 start to his second season, Foster was fired by UCLA.
 He finished his head coaching tenure with a 5–10 record.
+Tim Skipper was named interim head coach for the remainder of the 2025 season.